Removing Blood Stains

 10. Rinse the garment thoroughly with cold water.

-Removing OLD and NEW Blood Stains from Delicate Fabrics
+Removing Blood Stains – Old and New – from Delicate Fabrics

 This is a great cleaning tip to remove blood and avoid using harsh chemicals on delicate fabrics: